piercefreeman/mountaineer/README.md

 export default Home;
 ```

 We define a simple view to show the data coming from the backend.
+To accomplish this conventionally, we'd need to wire up an API layer, a Node server, or otherwise format the page with Jinja templates.

-We use our automatically generated `useServer()` hook to do this.
-This hook response will provide all the `HomeRender` fields as properties of serverState.
+Here instead we use our automatically generated `useServer()` hook.
+This hook payload will provide all the `HomeRender` fields as properties of serverState.
+And it's available instantly on page load without an roundtrip fetches.

 If you access this in your browser at `localhost:5006/` we can see the counter, but we can't really _do_ anything with it yet.
 Let's add some interactivity to increase the current count.

+> [!TIP]
+> Try disabling Javascript in your browser.
+The page will still render as-is with all variables intact, thanks to our server-side rendering.

 ```python title="my_website/controllers/home.py"
 from pydantic import BaseModel